TheRoam/ESP32C3_AnalogTouch/README.md

 ## Calibration variables

-MV: number of values used in array to calculate ADC mean value.
+VALUES: number of values used in array to calculate ADC mean value.
   --> Higher value, more efficiency.
 Default is 20.

-refV: voltage drop (in mV) that triggers touch detection.
+REFV: voltage drop (in mV) that triggers touch detection.
   --> Default is 750.
 Lower values increase sensitivity but it can trigger itself without touch.
 Up to 200 is advisable with good efficiency.

-d: comparison delay time in ms.
+VALINTERVAL: comparison delay time in ms.
   --> Lower value increases CPU load but reduces efficiency.
 Default is 100.

 ## Debugging